steqeq/0000/docs/about/compatibility/data-type-support.rst

       - int64
       - ``int64_t``, ``uint64_t``
       - An signed or unsigned 64-bit integer.

 Floating-point Types
 ==========================================

+The ROCm™ components supported floating-point types listed with the HIP type and short description in the following table:

 .. image:: ../../data/about/compatibility/floating-point-data-types.png
     :alt: Supported floating-point types